gingerbeardman/gingerbeardman.github.io/_posts/2021-05-03-interoperability-of-system-7-and-ios.md

 - **.img** — disk image
 - **.smi** — self-mounting disk image

 The above disk images can be mounted using StuffIt, ShrinkWrap, DiskCopy 6.
+You could also mount them in the BasiliskII interface, but I tend not to do so for disk images that I won't have mounted for very long.

 - **.iso** — standard CD-ROM disk image
 - **.toast** — proprietary CD-ROM disk image

 The above optical disk images should be mounted using the BasiliskII settings interface (shown at first launch, or whenever you shake your device).
+Disks mounted in this way will be available at every boot, and can only be removed by shutting down the system and restarting the emulator.